15 Toxic Habits You’ve Inherited From Your Parents

 woman on serious phone call

 If you’re constantly worried about failing or making mistakes, this fear might stem from your parents’ attitudes towards success and failure.
-Growing up in an environment where mistakes were not tolerated can lead to a paralyzing fear of failure.
+Growing up in an environment where mistakes were not tolerated can lead to a paralyzing fear of failure, according to Psychology Today.
 However, it’s important to remember that making mistakes is a natural part of learning and growth.
 Embracing a growth mindset, where you see challenges as opportunities to learn, can help alleviate this fear.
 Remember, failure is not a reflection of your worth; it’s a stepping stone to success.

 9. You struggle to Express Your Feelings.